thinkcompany/code-challenges/septa-fare-calculator/README.md

 * Develop the HTML and CSS for the widget seen in the screenshot above.
 Feel free to make this responsive, and keep accessibility in mind: screen readers should handle the form, helper text, and any other important content well.
 * Assume that your code would be handed off to a back-end developer for integration.
 It could end up on a page with other content and widgets, so keep this in mind when you are making decisions about naming conventions.
 * Write JavaScript to request [fares.json](fares.json) via AJAX and populate the widget with live data.
 End users should be able to see the fare total update when they use the widget controls.
 Think hard about the data format before starting - what does "anytime" mean, and what's the most elegant way to let users know about special pricing for items like 10-trip tickets?
-* We care more about functionality than style - we'd rather see a partially-styled working prototype than a pixel-perfect widget that isn't doing fare calculations.
+* We plan on looking at the balance of your HTML, CSS, and JS, but we'd rather see a partially-styled working prototype than a pixel-perfect widget that isn't doing fare calculations.
 Try to balance your time appropriately!
 * It should go without saying - please comment your code to state any assumptions or decisions you're making during this assignment -- or just to say hi. :-)

 ## Requirements
-* *Browser Support*: Internet Explorer 8+, Google Chrome, Firefox, Safari for iOS, and Chrome for Android.
+* *Browser Support*: Internet Explorer 10+, Google Chrome, Firefox, Safari for iOS, and Chrome for Android.
 * *Libraries & Frameworks*: You are welcome to bring in JavaScript libraries (like jQuery) or frameworks (like Angular, React or Polymer).
 You may also author your JS with vanilla DOM methods, as long as they are compatible with the browser requirements.
 Please don't include an entire CSS framework like Bootstrap -- we want to see your HTML and CSS, not theirs.
 * *Standards*: Your solution should be valid, semantic, accessible, and performant.
 To get an idea of what how we're doing things, please feel free to review our [development standards](http://standards.dev.thinkcompany.com).
-* *Time*: Please limit yourself to 60 minutes to work on your solution.
-We don't expect you to overexert yourself to deliver a perfectly finished product!
+* *Time*: We don't expect you to overexert yourself to deliver a perfectly finished product, but want to allow you take the time you think you need to show your stuff.
+We recommend spending about an hour, but let us know how much time you spend if you decide to take more time.
 * *Submission*: Fork this repository and make a pull request for us to review your code.
 If you're not familiar with git or Github, you can download this repo and send us a ZIP file when you're done.

 ## Resources